OpenAttackDefenseTools/yampa/README.md

-# YAMP -- User Manual
+# YAMPA -- User Manual

 ## Overview

-YAMP is Yet Another Mitm Proxy for use in A/D CTFs.
+YAMPA is Yet Another Mitm Proxy for use in A/D CTFs.
 It is intended to sit in between the gamenet and vulnbox and can be customized via plugins to perform different functionality on the traffic.

-Fun fact: Yamp is also the short name for [various plants native to western North America](https://en.wikipedia.org/wiki/Perideridia).
+Fun fact: Yampa is also the short name for [various plants native to western North America](https://en.wikipedia.org/wiki/Perideridia).

 ## Setup

-Since YAMP runs in docker, you hardly have to take care of prerequisites -- except for docker, of course.
+Since YAMPA runs in docker, you hardly have to take care of prerequisites -- except for docker, of course.

 Note that a fairly recent version of both docker and the docker compose plugin is required.

-To set up YAMP, do the following:
+To set up YAMPA, do the following:

 1. Clone the repository.
 (In the rest of the documentantion, `./` refers to the repository.)
 2. Generate a sample environment using `./generate-env.sh`
 3. Edit `.env` and adjust the config as you need

-At this point, YAMP should be ready to run.
+At this point, YAMPA should be ready to run.
 To start it, use the following command:

 ```bash